capply/signal-form/README.md

 field, if it has a schema.

 Both `data` and `errors` are signals.
-If you don't know what a signal is, please review this excellent blog post by the Preact team.
+If you don't know what a signal is, please review [this excellent blog post][blog] by the Preact team.
 To access the value of these signals we need to access the `.value` property on them, this also subscribes our `TextField` component to any changes to these signals, and it will rerender if their values change.